StavG1993/Sentinel2-Alpha_chlorophil_absorption_GPP-LSTM-Dynamics/README.md

    * Integrated spaceborne PAR products from MODIS (MCD18C2) and ERA5-Land, synchronizing them with Sentinel-2 acquisition dates.
    * Converted values to common units [mol m⁻² day⁻¹] and calibrated the satellite-derived PAR against in-situ EC tower measurements using a linear transfer equation to correct systematic differences.
 5. **GPP Calibration & Validation**
-   * Computed chlorophyll absorption at 705 nm (α₇₀₅) from Band 8 (NIR) and Band 5 (Red-edge) using the Kubelka-Munk formulation.
+   * Computed chlorophyll absorption at 705 nm (α₇₀₅) from Band 8 (NIR) and Band 5 (Red-edge) using the Kubelka-Munk formulation based on Gitelson et al., 2019, 2021.
    * Calculated footprint-level statistical summaries, selecting a 7-day centered moving average for optimal calibration.
    * Fitted the general GPP estimation model: `GPP = a * (α_λ * PAR) + b`.
    * Evaluated the model's accuracy sequentially—first using in-situ PAR, then substituting calibrated satellite-derived PAR—assessing performance across individual and pooled sites via R², RMSE, MAE, CV, NRMSE, and bias.